Development

 Debugging Tools#

-## View Container Logs
+## View All Container Logs

-podman-compose logs -f compass
+podman-compose -f compose.yaml logs -f

-podman-compose logs -f collector
+podman-compose -f compose.yaml logs -f collector

 Code Generation#